 Several years ago, he learned how to add a signup button on his Facebook page and website.
-With the incentive of a 20% off coupon, he gathers emails from potential customers and automatically emails them the 20% off coupon for their first purchase.
-Then he took it a step further and hired a consultant to help him with audience acquisition through targeted ads on Facebook.
-We’re not talking about “boosting” a post but using Ads Manager in Facebook to target his ideal customer by age, geography, gender, and so on.
-His consultant launched a Birthday campaign to target that same ideal customer in her birthday month offering a $20 voucher for her birthday.
+With the incentive of a 20% off coupon for their first purchase, he gathers emails from potential customers.
+The coupon is automatically sent after they sign up.
+Then he took it a step further and hired a consultant.
+They helped him with audience acquisition through targeted ads on Facebook.
+We’re not talking about “boosting” a post.
+They used Ads Manager in Facebook to target his ideal customer by age, geography, gender, and so on.
+His consultant launched a Birthday campaign to target that same ideal customer in her birthday month with a $20 voucher for her birthday.
 Isn’t that brilliant!
-These campaigns worked so well that they employed them for his second store opening in St. Albert and it gave them a huge leg up and instant traction.
+These campaigns worked so well that they employed them for his second store opening in St. Albert.
+It gave them a huge leg up and instant traction.
 He has no idea why they don’t do it, but he hopes his competitors don’t because it’s worked so well for him!

 Here’s a strategy he employs that you could do too.
 Each week, he selects roughly 700-800 emails to get a VIP coupon that week for 15% off a regular-priced item or 10% off a sale-priced item.
 This set of people rotates until he goes through his list and then it starts again.
 The VIPs then get a second email later in the week saying their coupon expires on Saturday or whenever.
-Depending on whether or not someone is on that VIP list on any given week will determine whether they get 2 or 4 emails per week.
+Depending on whether or not someone is on that VIP list will determine whether they get 2 or 4 emails that week.
 Those VIPs get 4 emails and everyone gets the VIP treatment about every 8 weeks.
-It may sound like a lot of emails, but Brad makes sure that he has something of value to say each time they go out.
+It may sound like a lot of emails, but Brad makes sure that he has something of value to say each time.
 With his fast-paced rotation of inventory, he can be assured he has no shortage of topics!

 Part of the customer service mentality that goes into these promos involves thinking about their customers’ feelings and building loyalty.
 He offered three tactics that really struck me as inspirational.
-The first was that in order to protect a customer’s feelings, the first two days of a promotion are promoted in-store only and then on Wednesday in an email blast.
+First, in order to protect a customer’s feelings, the first two days of a promotion are promoted in-store only.
+Then again on Wednesday in an email blast.
 In this way, he hopes to lessen the sting for any person who came in on a Friday or Saturday, bought an item, and then sees a coupon offer on Sunday.
-With a mid-to-late week email, the promo is far enough from the date of purchase that there’s less of a sting of missing out.
+It’s far enough from the date of purchase that there’s less of a sting of missing out.

 Second, his referral program.
 I love that it’s a win-win for the referring customer and the referred customer.
-Brad created a $20 coupon card that has the stores’ addresses, the promotion info, and a space for the referring person’s name and phone number.
-A few cards are thrown in the customer’s bag at check out to give to a friend and just like that, one card turns into two customers with discounts!
-Brad’s team uses the phone number to credit the customer $20 in their POS system for making a referral and the new customer gets 20% off their first purchase!
+Brad created a $20 coupon card that includes the stores’ addresses, the promotion info, and a space for the referring person’s name and phone number.
+A few cards are thrown in the customer’s bag at check out to give to a friend.
+And just like that, one card turns into two customers with discounts!
+Brad’s team uses the phone number to credit the referring customer $20 in their POS system.
+Then the new customer gets 20% off their first purchase!

-Finally, in order to further boost his online presence and share stories of great experiences, Brad solicits online reviews by using reputation management software that automatically sends out emails to anyone who made a purchase that week.
-Revolution Boutique is able to solicit reviews and ask customers if they would recommend the store on various platforms like Google, Facebook or Yelp.
+Brad solicits online reviews by using a reputation management software.
+It automatically sends out emails to anyone who made a purchase that week.
+Revolution Boutique is able to solicit reviews and recommendations to the store on various platforms like Google, Facebook or Yelp.
 He went from four Google reviews to about 150 for their Sherwood Park location.

-On the Revolution Boutique website, there’s a video that gives just a taste of the wonderful things customers have to say about the store.
+On the Revolution Boutique website, there’s a video of the wonderful things customers have to say about the store.
 What they experience as great customer service comes from the well-oiled sales machine Brad is so adamant about maintaining.
 Brad is energized by spreading positive vibes both to his team and his customers.
 These vibes are also integral to Brad’s own success.
-Although he didn’t initially want or have any interest in a career in women’s clothing, there came a moment when he could’ve walked away, but he didn’t.
-He fell in love with the business, became grateful for what he had and firmly believes that his business took off the moment he learned how to be grateful.
+Although he didn’t initially want a career in women’s clothing, the couldn’t walk away.
+He fell in love with the business, became grateful for what he had.
+He firmly believes the business took off the moment he learned how to be grateful.